Rhode Island Elder Law Attorney

 Probate is the court-supervised legal procedure of validating a will, and collecting and distributing the decedents' assets according to their will after their passing.
 If they did not have a will, their assets will be divided according to state law.

 The purpose of probate is to give the assets that once belonged to the deceased individual to heirs, beneficiaries, and/or organizations.
 When a loved one names an executor in their will, or the court chooses an administrator, they must follow a number of steps to properly administer the decedent's estate.
-Our team at Connelly Law has the ability to help those experiencing the probate of a loved one's estate.
+Our team at Connelly Law, your Rhode Island elder law attorney, has the ability to help those experiencing the probate of a loved one's estate.

-Please feel free to contact our Elder Law Attorney if you need probate assistance in any of the following:
+Please feel free to contact our Rhode Island elder law attorney if you need probate assistance in any of the following:

 Call Connelly Law Today